anderspalm/Project-2---Ecommerce-Mobile-App/readme.md

     **3** | _Exceeds expectations, you wonderful creature, you!_

 This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!

+---

+#### User Stories

+1.
+The first thing a user should see is a landing page with a list of item types and directory tabs.

+Tests:

+The user can open the history and open dialog view and close said view The user can open the other tabs and enter their activities or open their dialog boxes.

+User Story 1: The user can view landing page and interact with home buttons as a user, I can check shopping cart for saved items in dialog box as a user, I can navigate to an activity of a type of item as a user, I can view a history of purchased items

+2.
+A singleton class must be made that contains both the array of available item objects and another of items in the shopping cart.
+This should be available in each class

+Test:
+user can add to shopping cart, if singleton instance exists user can delete from shopping cart, if arraylist in singleton != null

+User Story 2: The user can interact with shopping cart as a user, I can buy an item and have it added to the shopping cart as a user, I can delete an item from inside the shopping cart as a user, I ccan empty the entire shopping cart at once by deletion as a user, I can empty the entire shopping cart at once by buying them all as a user, I can buy a single item in the shopping cart

+3.
+The user must be able to search in both the list activity and the items activities

+Test:
+user can search for items if items array list > 0 user can search for items with any symbol without breaking the code

+User Story 3: The user can search for items as a user, I can search for items or lists of items